-Our rehearsals are stimulating and illuminating as well as being extremely enjoyable.
-Andrew Storey assists as an accomplished pianist.
-Our music director Dan Ludford-Thomas leads our rehearsals.
+Our rehearsals are stimulating and illuminating as well as being extremely enjoyable, led by our musical directors, Dan Ludford-Thomas and Andrew Storey.
 The choir’s appreciation of the high quality of our musical direction has been proved by the excellent and enthusiastic attendance at rehearsals.

 The Hackney Singers rehearsals are simultaneously entertaining, relaxing and challenging.
 Andrew and Dan leave us in no doubt that we must continue to work hard and improve ourselves but, more often than not, they manage to do that by making us laugh – lots.

 “I would always encourage anyone who wants to join a choir, and is a little apprehensive, to go ahead.
 I joined Hackney Singers in 1986 and was very nervous as I had never sung in a choir before, except for school.
 I certainly had never sung anything like Handel’s Messiah, which was my first challenge, but although I didn’t read music well at all my ear took over.
 I am so glad that I did join and have looked forward every week to rehearsals.
 In those days we were a much smaller group but look how we have grown and become popular.
 I am very proud to still belong to Hackney Singers.
 Singing is definitely good for the soul!”